Changissnz/selfinterest/README.md

 as astronomical, infinite-like.
-The passion of the human being, likewise, can be regarded as infinite by their self and maybe others, yet constrained by spatiotemporality, thus worthy of the metaphor, the numerical span zero to one.
+The passion of the human being, likewise, can be regarded as infinite by their self and maybe others, yet constrained by spatiotemporality, thus worthy of the metaphor, the numerical span zero through one.
 Passion perhaps cannot be regulatable, and this is demonstrated in matters of genuine love from an individual, out of their self-interest that is not entirely for their independent self, for a subject of study, a person, an entire group of people.
 A couple implications of Hume's tenet, mentioned, are